Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Google Podcasts | RSS

 Your military records are the most important thing you have when it comes to receiving your military and veterans benefits.
 I’d love to tell you that your records are secure.
 But they aren’t.
 At least, not always.
 It’s up to you to keep copies of all your military records – in some cases, forever.
 Why?
 Because in 1973, a fire at the National Archives destroyed millions of military records.
 The staff at the National Archives is still working to this day to salvage any meaningful records from the destruction.
 But many veterans lost all records of their service.
 The only remaining records are in their personal records—if they still have them.

-In more recent news, the VA Office of Inspector General released a report of a 2015 investigation that documented how hundreds of veterans benefits claims records were destroyed before they were properly recorded.
-Those veterans’ claims were never properly processed, and those veterans missed out on benefits they may have been eligible to receive.
+In more recent news, the VA Office of Inspector General released a report of a 2015 investigation that documented how hundreds of veterans’ benefits claims records were destroyed before they were properly recorded.
+Those veterans’ claims were never properly processed, and they missed out on benefits they may have been eligible to receive.
 You can read the VA IG Report here.
 This is tragic.